 - c.
-As remote proceedings rely on utilizing email contact information and telephone numbers to participate, all requests for conducting a remote hearing, file at least three court days prior to the remote hearing, shall contain a list containing the names and email addresses of the attorneys, parties and witnesses (if any) who will attend the hearing.
+As remote proceedings rely on utilizing email contact information and telephone numbers to participate, a court may request that three court days prior to a remote hearing, or at such other time as the court may direct, the parties file a list containing the names and email addresses of the attorneys, parties and witnesses (if any) who will attend the hearing.
 Court personnel may also ask parties directly for email or telephonic contact information to ensure remote hearing details are adequately provided. - d.
 All persons must use their real names (not aliases) while online to ensure they will not be prevented from entering the hearing. - e.
 On the day of a video hearing, it is the responsibility of the attorneys to ensure their clients and witnesses are available and ready to proceed at the appointed time. - f.
 Where a witness attends the remote hearing, the witness will be sworn or affirmed by the clerk or the judicial officer prior to commencement of their testimony.
 In addition, unless otherwise ordered by the court: - 1) The witness is to be alone, in a secure room with the doors closed.
 A record will be made by the judicial officer of those conditions. - 2) Participants should wear appropriate attire and present themselves as they would if they were appearing in a physical courtroom. - 3) Participants are to ensure that there will be no interruptions or distractions for the duration of their appearance at the remote hearing.